sparkflows/sparkflows-docs/docs/user-guide/auto-ml/pycaret.rst

 Pycaret
 ======================

-Create the automl experiment with h2o package by selecting pycaret in package field.
-And select the problem type to Regression or Classification with target column name in configuration.
+Create the AutoML experiment with Pycaret package by selecting Pycaret from the dropdown in the package field.
+Next select the type of problem to run the experiment as either Regression or Classification with target column name in configuration.

-* Add required details and select automl package as pycaret
+* Add required details and select AutoML package as pycaret

 .. figure:: ../../_assets/auto-ml/pycaret1.PNG
       :alt: auto-ml